Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

-\paragraph{Parameter tuning (with EXP1).} For this type of experiments, we use the same $K$ and $N$ for testing and training, applied to the smallest instance size: $N_{cb} = 10$, but for all $K \in \{2, 3, 4, 5, 6\}$.
+For this type of experiment, we use the same $K$ and $N$ for testing and training, applied to the smallest instance size: $N_{cb} = 10$, but for all $K \in \{2, 3, 4, 5, 6\}$.
 For different values of $K$, we noticed that different hyperparameters for generating training data were performing well.
-In Appendix \ref{app:param_tuning_cb}, we tuned the parameter $\iota$ (minutes spend per training instance) based on the number of data points obtained in total, together with some other information.
-The testing accuracy scores for different data sets we trained on, range between 0.92-0.99 (see Table \ref{tab:cb_accuracy} in the Appendix).
+In Appendix~\ref{app:param_tuning_cb}, the tuning is performed of parameter $\iota$ (minutes spent per training instance) based on the number of data points obtained in total, together with some other information.
+The testing accuracy scores for different data sets we trained on, range between 0.92-0.99.

 We next tune the values of $L^{test}$ (level up to which node selection is performed) and $\epsilon$ (quality threshold) using the sets $L^{test} \in \{5, 10, 20, 30, 40, 50\}$ and $\epsilon \in \{0.05, 0.1, 0.2, 0.3, 0.4\}$.
 Since there are 30 combinations per $K$ value, we only considered $K = 6$.
 The results are shown in Figure \ref{fig:cb_combinations_L_ct}, where using a low value for $\epsilon$ and high $L^{test}$ gives the best results for both values of $K$.
-In fact, when a node $n$ has success probability $p_n$ larger than zero, this is already considered a good quality node.
+When a node $n$ has success probability $p_n$ larger than zero, this is already considered a good quality node.
 For further experiments of capital budgeting, we fix $\epsilon = 0.05$.
 Since high values of $L^{test}$ outperform lower ones, we also consider the possibility of applying the strategy always ($L^{test} = \infty$), with fixed $\epsilon = 0.05$.
-This option is analyzed in Appendix \ref{app:param_tuning_cb}.
+This option is analyzed in the Appendix.
 We noticed that choosing $L^{test} = \infty$ performs well for $K = 6$ but for lower values of $K$, choosing $L^{test} = 40$ gives even better solutions.
 Therefore, we continue with $L^{test} = 40$.

-Another important parameter is the number of hours spend on generating training data ($T$).
+Another important parameter is the number of hours spent on generating training data ($T$).
 In Figure \ref{fig:cb_combinations_T}, results are shown for $T \in \{1, 2, 5, 10\}$ and $K\in \{3, 4, 5, 6\}$.
 Note that only for $K = 3$ higher values of $T$ result in a better performance of \textsc{$K$-B\&B-NodeSelection}.
 For the other values of $K$ the performance is similar, or even worse, for higher values of $T$ compared to lower ones.
 For further experiments, we shall use $T = 2$.